 The fitness industry has plenty of science to back up its recommendations, but there are still “to infinity and beyond” ways to get results.
-That’s one thing that makes weight lifting great fun, but it also means there are a lot of voices – saying rather authoritatively – that you should lift weights this way or that.
+That’s one thing that makes weightlifting great fun, but it also means there are a lot of voices – some very authoritative – that you should lift weights this way or that.

-I have even heard a few people saying that you should not spend a lot of time lifting weights – you should spend your time doing things that are fulfilling, like throwing Frisbees in the park with your kids.
+I’ve even heard a few internet gurus say you should not spend a lot of time lifting weights.
+Instead, you should spend your time doing things that are fulfilling, like throwing the Frisbee with your kids (or whatever).

-People are often speaking based on their own past demons and abuses from which they have learned, and we need to differentiate this.
-Often their advice is conveyed as though it’s fact – that they know better.
-But once armed with real factual data, only you know how often you should work out.
-And that will depend on your goals and what your own nirvana is all about.
+People give advice based on their own past demons and abuses from which they have learned, and we need to differentiate theirs from our own.
+Often, their advice is conveyed as though it’s fact.
+But we need to listen to our own needs, and that will depend on your goals and what your own nirvana is all about.

 This goes for lifting techniques and workouts as well.
 For example, many people will tell you to do only compound (multi-joint) exercises.
-However, there is a place for isolation movements – they are useful for supersetting and burning out a muscle and targeting a weak area.
+However, there is a place for isolation movements too, say for finishing off a muscle or targeting a weak area.
 There are no “all or nothing” maxims in weight lifting, unless it’s to go all out or go home.

 Train “This Way”